tskit-dev/tskit/docs/c-api.rst

-The main area of difference is, unlike the Python API, the C API doesn't do any decoding, encoding or schema validation of :ref:`sec_metadata` fields, instead only handling the byte sting representation of the metadata.
+The main area of difference is, unlike the Python API, the C API doesn't do any decoding, encoding or schema validation of :ref:`sec_metadata` fields, instead only handling the byte string representation of the metadata.
 Metadata is therefore never used directly by any tskit C API method, just stored.

 ----------------------